Barbarous Spectacle and General Massacre: A Defence of Gory Fictions

 Abstract

 Many people suspect it is morally wrong to watch the graphically violent horror films colloquially known as gorefests.
 A prominent argument vindicating this suspicion is the Argument from Reactive Attitudes (ARA).
 The ARA holds that we have a duty to maintain a well-functioning moral psychology, and watching gorefests violates that duty by threatening damage to our appropriate reactive attitudes.
 But I argue that the ARA is probably unsound.
-Depictions of suffering and death in other genres typically do no damage our appropriate reactive attitudes, and until we locate a relevant difference between these depictions in gorefests and in other genres, we should assume that the depictions in gorefests do no damage.
+Depictions of suffering and death in other genres typically do no damage to our appropriate reactive attitudes, and until we locate a relevant difference between these depictions in gorefests and in other genres, we should assume that the depictions in gorefests do no damage.
 I consider and reject three candidate differences: in artistic merit, meaningfulness, and audience orientation.
 Until genre skeptics identify a relevant difference, we should accept the taste for gory fictions as we would any other morally innocuous variation in taste.

 Similar books and articles